hwheeler01/comp150/classnotes.md

 memory to be.
-So that one byte can used to refer to any cell in the memory or our simulated machine, we will assume memory consists of no more than 256 cells (a very limited machine!).</p>
+So that one byte can used to refer to any cell in the memory or our simulated machine, we will assume memory consists of no more than 256 cells (a very limited machine!).
-<p>A concept encouraged by Von Neumann in the 1940's was to
+A concept encouraged by Von Neumann in the 1940's was to encode the instructions as a form of data in the computer.
-encode the
-instructions as a form of
-data in the computer.
 Before